-PW offers women at VPC meaningful ways to live out their faith in the midst of a caring community.
+Women's Circles offers women at VPC meaningful ways to live out their faith in the midst of a caring community.
 For more than 200 years, Presbyterian Women's groups have strengthened the Presbyterian Church, played a major role in sharing the Good News of Jesus Christ, and witnessed to the promise of God's kingdom.
-We invite you to take part in our circles and monthly luncheon activities *luncheons on hiatus due to COVID-19*
+We invite you to take part in our circles and luncheon activities.

 Would you like to develop deeper connections with the other women of our church?
 Would you like to discuss how we might find hope through prayers of lament with ladies you worship with on Sunday?
 Joining a circle for Bible study might be just what you are looking for.
 Circles study centers around a chosen book, theme, or sermon study.
 You can join one of the circles below by contacting our ministry staff.
 Circles meet monthly.

-Meets second Wednesday of the month at 9:30AM, Chapel.
+Meets second Wednesday of the month at 10:15AM, Library.

 Sandra Gonzales: 602-616-0458,

-Meets the second Tuesday of the month at 9:30AM at TBD.
+Meets the third Tuesday of the month at 10AM,

 Jeanne Campo: 480-994-4416,